Citrullus colocynthis: Traditional medicine

 In traditional Arab veterinary medicine, colocynth sap was used to treat skin eruptions in camels.
+In Palestine it has been used to treat constipation, scabies, and postpartum inflammation in sheep, cows, goats, and chicken.

 Culinary

-The seeds of colocynth, which must be separated from the pulp and heated to make edible, have been used since antiquity as a food source in areas of the Sahara and Sahel where crops frequently fail or regular farming is impossible.
+The seeds of colocynth, which must be separated from the fruits and thoroughly cooked to make them edible, have been used since antiquity as a food source in areas of the Sahara and Sahel where crops frequently fail or regular farming is impossible.
 The enigmatic early Egyptian ceramic Clayton rings found in the Western Desert may have been portable ovens for roasting colocynth seeds.
 The desert Bedouin are said to make a type of bread from the ground seeds.
 The closely related watermelon (Citrullus lanatus (Thunb)) was domesticated in Ancient Egypt, and may have been developed for edible seed from cultivated colocynth.

-In West Africa, some confusion exists between this species and watermelon, whose seeds may be used in much the same way.
-In particular, the name "egusi" may refer to either or both plants (or more generically to other cucurbits) in their capacity as seed crops, or to a popular soup made from these seeds.
-The seed flour is rich in micronutrients, and could therefore be used in food formulations especially in regions with endemic micronutrient deficiencies, such as West Africa.
+In West Africa, the seeds of the colocynth (called egusi) are used as the basis for making egusi soup.

 The flowers can be eaten, and the stem tips are a source of water.